m45t3r/snes9x4d/README.md

 (Linux+SDL) devices.

 Each specific device feature is behind compiler-flags so it shouldn't affect compilation for other targets.
-Also this port has many code clean-ups, so it should be easier to navigate compared to other `snes9x4d` ports.
+This port has many code clean-ups, so it should be easier to navigate compared to other `snes9x4d` ports.
+Also this port brings some additional optimizations not available in other `snes9x4d` ports, like the color operations code from Snes9x 1.60 and some assembly optimizations in ARM.

 Some tips to port this project to another Dingoo-like device: